 - Using manual therapy to address abdominal and pelvic girdle muscles that can be tight or in spasm, causing pain.

-Give the therapists at Femina Physical Therapy a call today!
+Give the therapists at Femina Physical Therapy a call or schedule an appointment today!

 American College of Obstetricians and Gynecologists, ACOG.
 Dysmenorrhea: Painful Periods.